Overrated Tourist Destinations

 Put bluntly, this attraction is massively lame.
 It’s just a rock, in a fancy canopy that’s way more impressive than the rock itself.
 As the story goes, the Pilgrims first disembarked onto this rock in 1620 when they arrived in what would become America.
 They quickly founded Plymouth Colony, which is recreated down the road in a tourist destination much more worthy of your time.

 But the truth is that no one even claimed that this particular rock was the arrival point until the mid-18th century, so…yeah, it’s likely all made up.
-Also, Native Americans were here long before the pilgrims showed up, and besides, the pilgrims landed at what would become Provincetown, on the tip of Cape Cod, a month before Plymouth anyway.
+Also, Native Americans were here long before the pilgrims showed up.
+Besides, the pilgrims landed at what would become Provincetown, on the tip of Cape Cod, a month before Plymouth anyway.

 Blarney Stone